gtk-rs/gtk4-rs/book/src/interface_builder.md

 {{#rustdoc_include ../listings/interface_builder/4/window/imp.rs:subclass}}
 ```

+We can also access the state of our widget.
+Let us say we want to manipulate a `number` stored in `imp::Window`.

 <span class="filename">Filename: listings/interface_builder/5/window/imp.rs</span>
 ```rust ,no_run,noplayground
 {{#rustdoc_include ../listings/interface_builder/5/window/imp.rs:object}}
 ```

+In order to access the widget's state we have to add `swapped="true"` to the `signal` tag.

 <span class="filename">Filename: listings/interface_builder/5/window/window.ui</span>
 ```xml
 {{#rustdoc_include ../listings/interface_builder/5/window/window.ui}}
 ```

+Now we can add `&self` as first parameter to `handle_button_clicked`.
+This lets us access the state of the window and therefore manipulate `number`.

 <span class="filename">Filename: listings/interface_builder/5/window/imp.rs</span>
 ```rust ,no_run,noplayground